 Esther explains that breathing like this helps to massage the vagus nerve.

-This long nerve that goes down your spine can also send signals back to your brain to calm down.
+This long nerve down your spine can also send signals back to your brain to calm down.

 Anytime you feel that stress level going up, you can instantly start to calm the physiologic symptoms or signals in your body that tell you to relax.

-Esther bust a common myth about having a healthy life
+Esther busts a common myth about having a healthy life

-So I had to ask Esther what is her one myth that she would like to dispel about living a healthy life.
+So I had to ask Esther what myth she wants to dispel about living a healthy life.